AMD A8-6600K vs Intel Celeron N5095

 Our benchmark analysis concludes that the Celeron N5095 performs better than the A8-6600K.
 Furthermore, our gaming benchmark shows that it also outperforms the A8-6600K in all gaming tests too.

 In terms of the number of cores of each of these CPUs, the Celeron N5095 has significantly more cores than the A8-6600K.
 Indeed, the Celeron N5095 has 4 cores compared to 2 cores found in the A8-6600K.
 But they both have the same number of threads.
+The Celeron N5095 outputs less heat than A8-6600K thanks to a significantly lower TDP.
+This measures the amount of heat they output and can be used to estimate power consumption.

 Most CPUs have more threads than cores.
 This technology, colloquially called hyperthreading, improves performance by splitting a core into multiple virtual ones.
 This provides more efficient utilisation of a core.
 Indeed, the A8-6600K has more threads than cores.
 Each physical core is split into multiple threads.